 2. I grew personally and spiritually.

-3. I started to really try and discover what makes him tick.
+3. I started to discover what makes my husband tick.

 A man loves it when you can give him these things.
 Just two things.
 With a billion other sub-things.
 Sub categories or ideas of ways you can be the wife you want to be.
-Trust me...you will want to read that list.
+Trust me; you will want to read that list.
 It basically sums up what a guy wants.
-It's not easy, but if you want to do your part, then it's best to start there.
+It's not easy, but if you're going to do your part, then it's best to start there.

 In return, he started meeting my needs as well.
-It's the ever so popular love and respect cycle that every couple will benefit from.
+It's the ever so popular love and respect cycle from which every couple will benefit.

-4. I realized that respecting him was more important than anything else.
+4. I realized that respecting my husband was more important than anything else.

-Respect comes in many forms and every guy feels respected differently.
+Respect comes in many forms, and every guy feels respected differently.
 Just like you want love, he wants respect.
-In my opinion, this doesn't mean what most people think it means - making him a scotch, giving him a foot massage, and letting him fall asleep to his favorite T.V. show on the couch.
-Although, that might be a nice gesture.
-No, I'm not talking about the Mad Men type of respect, but rather the "I admire and look up to who you are," type of respect.
+In my opinion, this doesn't mean what most people think it means - making him a scotch, giving him a foot massage, and letting him fall asleep to his favorite T.V. show on the couch - although, that might be a nice gesture.
+No, I'm not talking about the Mad Men type of respect, but rather the "I admire and look up to who you are," kind of respect.

 Yes, it is a choice to respect your husband.
-Just like he has to choose to show you, love.
+Here are some great way to do so.
+Just like he has a choice to show you, love.
 LOVE IS A CHOICE AND SO IS RESPECT!